MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/ne-iddcx-iddcx_adapter_flags.md

 ### -field IDDCX_ADAPTER_FLAGS_CAN_PROCESS_FP16: 0x40

 Indicates that the driver can process IEEE half-precision floating point (FP16) swapchain surfaces.
 A driver should set **IDDCX_ADAPTER_FLAGS_CAN_PROCESS_FP16** even for adapters that don't support HDR or SDR WCG.
-HDR or SDR WC surfaces and modes will be sent to the driver when the right combination of monitor, target capabilities, O settings, and so forth are in place so a driver that sets **IDDCX_ADAPTER_FLAGS_CAN_PROCESS_FP16** must also support the new functions that allow this to happen.
+The OS sends HDR or SDR WC surfaces and modes to the driver when the right combination of monitor, target capabilities, O settings, and so forth are in place.
+Therefore, a driver that sets **IDDCX_ADAPTER_FLAGS_CAN_PROCESS_FP16** must also support the IddCx version 1.10 functions that allow this to happen.
 A driver that supports HDR10 must be capable of:

 * Receiving and processing FP16 format surfaces within a swapchain.
 * Applying the indicated SDR white level to mouse cursors.